DeepScribe: Localization and Classification of Elamite Cuneiform Signs Via Deep Learning: Methods

 \subsection{Pipeline}

-Our vision pipeline consists of three stages: hotspot detection, sign classification, and line detection ( Figure \ref{fig:pipeline}).
+The structure of our modular computer vision pipeline is designed to explore two sets of questions: both to understand performance on the individual subtasks presented by our dataset, as described in section \ref{sec:metrics}, as well as to combine individually trained components to produce an end-to-end OCR system.
+While it is certainly possible to model this dataset using end-to-end object recognition systems (possibly with an additional linguistic refinement component), the modular structure of this workflow arose from our exploration of individual tasks that could be accomplished within the dataset.
+Our vision pipeline consists of three stages: sign detection, sign classification, and line detection (as shown in Figure \ref{fig:pipeline}).
 Rather than jointly training a model to produce hotspots and classify signs, we decided to split the problem into two independent modeling steps, inspired by \cite{DBLP:journals/corr/abs-1910-00663}.
 As such, each stage in the pipeline is trained separately using ground-truth annotations.
 Potential users of this modeling pipeline identified being able to manually adjust suggested hotspot regions as a key feature, which was facilitated most easily by suggesting hotspots first and then performing inference using a different network.
-An end-to-end workflow that also incorporates user feedback at the hotspot stage could possibly be accomplished by a two-stage detector such as Faster R-CNN \cite{DBLP:journals/corr/RenHG015}.
-In fact, our architecture is similar to training a proposal generator and classification network separately.
-We also wished to perform separate analyses of learning tasks within the PFA dataset.
-These serve to characterize the ``difficulty'' of each learning task (i.e. hotspot localization, sign-classification) given the novelty of this dataset for machine learning training.
+We performed experiments with an end-to-end single-stage RetinaNet (Appendix \ref{sec:singlestage_appdx}), but found similar performance at the cost of modularity and a reduction in interpretability.
+We leave exploration of additional pipeline variants to future work.
+We also perform separate analyses of learning tasks within the PFA dataset.
+These serve to characterize the ``difficulty'' of each learning task (i.e., hotspot localization, sign-classification) given the novelty of this dataset for machine learning training.
 There may in fact be synergies that an end-to-end system could exploit, such as using contextual information to refine classification prediction, although these could also be achieved using a final, modularized language modeling step.